 STP Agony Aunt has just came across a forgotten folder called Stuff to Do June 2018.

-It included correspondence with Madder Than Hell in Wirral, who had forwarded STP Agony Aunt an email from his GP practice manager to the Patient Participation Group:
+It included correspondence with Madder Than Hell in Wirral, who had forwarded STP Agony Aunt an email from his GP practice manager to the Patient Participation Group about an GP online consultation pilot.

 Dear all, you may or may not be aware that Wirral CCG has funded the above econsultation scheme to ease the pressure off general practice.
 We have opted to become a pilot site and hopefully will go live with this in the next few weeks.
 I only found out myself today!
 You can have a look at this and play about at demo.webgp.com